Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

-Do you have any idea how much interest you’re earning with your bank?
+Do you have any idea how much interest income you’re earning with your bank or any financial institution?

-If you’re with a major bank like Wells Fargo or Bank of America then you’re getting hosed on interest.
-Most of these nationwide banks pay .01%-.1% interest.
+If you’re with a major bank like Wells Fargo or Bank of America then you’re getting hosed on interest rates.
+Most of these nationwide banks pay .01%-.1% interest income.

-That means if you have $10,000 in your checking and savings, then you’re making at most $10 a year in interest.
+That means if you have $10,000 in your checking and savings, then you’re making at most $10 a year in interest income.

 That.
 Is.
 Awful.

-If you have a decent amount of cash sitting in your bank then you HAVE to switch to a higher yield online bank.
+If you have a decent amount of cash sitting in your bank then you HAVE to switch to a higher yield online bank or a high yield savings account.
 This is by far one of the easiest ways to create residual income.